College of Public Health

 Attendance

 The College of Public Health desires to promote professional responsibility among its students.
-It is therefore the policy of the College to place the responsibility for class attendance upon the students.
+It is therefore the policy of the college to place the responsibility for class attendance upon the students.
 Students are accountable for all work missed due to absence.
 Instructors are generally not required to make special arrangements or examinations for students who are absent.
 There are certain courses that require a minimum number of hours of student participation in laboratory or clinical experiences, as established by the professional accrediting agency and/or the academic department concerned.
 At the beginning of each such course, the department shall make the attendance requirement clearly known to the enrolled students.
 Excessive absences may, at the option of the department, jeopardize the student's grade and/or continuance in the course.

 Laptop

-Beginning in Fall 2020, all incoming students in the College of Public Health and the School of Social Work are required to have a laptop.
+All incoming students in the College of Public Health and the School of Social Work are required to have a laptop.
 Academic programs in the college are technology intensive.
 They incorporate statistical and database analyses; utilize specialized tools for athletic training, kinesiology and physical therapy; stream audio and video for communication sciences; facilitate online interactive counseling for social work; and foster clinical experiences and online assessments.
 The laptop requirement enables the College of Public Health and the School of Social Work to improve opportunities for active learning and provide greater access to specialized software and required tools in and out of the classroom, better preparing students for the workforce.
 Learn more about device specifications and suggested vendors.
 Students can use excess financial aid (i.e., funds that are reimbursed after all tuition and fees are paid) to meet student needs, including the purchase of a laptop.
 Scholarships may also provide funding.

 Standards of Scholarship

 The grading system is in accordance with the system adopted by Temple University.
-For students enrolled in this College, a grade of C is the lowest acceptable final grade in major courses, as these are defined in the description of each major.
+For students enrolled in this college, a grade of C is the lowest acceptable final grade in major courses, as these are defined in the description of each major.
 Students not achieving a grade of C or better are required to repeat those courses in which they have failed to demonstrate acceptable performance.

 Student Code of Ethics and Professional Conduct